anikpaul00/CVChat/README.md

 * *Does the candidate have machine learning experience?*
 * *What projects has the candidate completed?*

-The system retrieves only the most relevant sections from the uploaded CV and generates accurate, context-aware responses using a Large Language Model (LLM).
+The system retrieves only the most relevant sections from the uploaded CV and generates near accurate, context-aware responses using a Large Language Model (LLM).

 ---